skotzko/oldblog/_posts/2014-08-21-how-to-email-notes-or-ideas-into-scrivener.md

 <img class="center img-center" src="/images/2014/08/both-ideas-2.png" alt="">

 <img class="center img-center" src="/images/2014/08/second-idea.png" alt="">

-## Emailing ideas into multiple Scrivener projects
+## Emailing Ideas into Multiple Scrivener Projects
 If you have multiple Scrivener projects, you'll likely want the ability to email into each of them independently.
 [Here is my IFTTT recipe to email ideas into a specific Scrivener project](https://ifttt.com/recipes/197604-email-notes-into-specific-scrivener-project).

 You'll need to set up a copy of this recipe per project you want to be able to email into.

 Here's an example with my two current projects, "Blog" and "Daily Writing."
 The only differences are the hashtag (goes in the subject line of the email you send) and the path to the folder in Dropbox where I want IFTTT to create the documents.

-### Example: Send in idea to the blog project
+### Example: Send in Idea to the Blog Project
 I email IFTTT just as before, but now I put the #blog hashtag in the subject line.